FictionSmith/files/tutrok.md

 Job satisfaction (happy, discontent, ambitious...) | Loves it like itsthe best thing in the world Income level | 2 cents a melinium
 Education | YES
 Does s/he drive?
 What kind of car does s/he own, if any?
-(Make, model, color, age, etc.) | MG Midget, Priest, steamroller, ice cream truck, tow truck
+(Make, model, color, age, etc.) | Honda N-Box, MG Midget, Priest, steamroller, ice cream truck, tow truck
 Sexuality | ....
 Marital status | SINGAL HAR HAR
 If married or currently romantically involved, with whom, and for how long?	| YES